Pakniat/PySimplex/README.md

 # PySimplex
-combinatorial operator in simplex tree
+The simplex tree is an efficient data structure for representing simplicial complex